Disabled Parking: Your Rights

 Blue badge access does not apply at most airports but some have their own special facilities for disabled travellers arriving by car.
 Your travel agent will be able to help you clarify this in each case.

-Platinum Place 1 x Sticker Not All Disabilities Are VISIBLE Sign Car Disabled Window Badge Blue...
+Platinum Place 1 x Sticker Not All Disabilities are Visible Sign Car Disabled Window Badge Blue...

 • 1 x Not All Disabilities Are Visible (Circle Edition) Internal Window Sticker for Vehicles